gov-cy/dsf-manual/src/docs/Ways of Working/unit-tests.md

-# UNIT TESTING - A SHORT GUIDE
+# Unit Testing - A Short Guide!

 Unit testing (UT) involves the development of the smallest possible tests which eventually ensure the integrity of the SUT (System Under Test).
 For example tests include checking that the produced html is the expected one or ensuring that τhe